AuReMe/mpwt/README.rst

 If the build passed you have also the possibility to see the result of the inference with the file resume_inference.tsv.
 For each species, it contains the number of genes/proteins/reactions/pathways/compounds in the metabolic network.

-If Pathway-Tools crashed, mpwt can print some useful information in verbose mode.
+If Pathway Tools crashed, mpwt can print some useful information in verbose mode.

 Output
 ~~~~~~

-If you did not use the output argument, results (PGDB with/without BioPAX/dat files) will be inside your ptools-local folder ready to be used with Pathway-Tools.
+If you did not use the output argument, results (PGDB with/without BioPAX/dat files) will be inside your ptools-local folder ready to be used with Pathway Tools.
 Have in mind that mpwt does not create the cellular overview and does not used the hole-filler.
 So if you want these results you should run them after.

 If you used the output argument, there is two potential outputs depending on the use of the option --md/dat_extraction: